-DataLad is ongoing work funded by NSF and German BMBF, to adapt the model of open-source software (OSS) distributions to address the technical limitations of today's data-sharing and develop all components of a "data distribution".
-The key concepts are: 1) Leverage - but do not replace - independent, existing, and future data hosting solutions to form a federated platform for data-sharing.
-2) Employ software for data tracking and deployment logistics specialized for large data (git-annex) built atop Git, the most capable distributed version control system (dVCS) available today, to enable efficient data access at any level of granularity (from single files to entire collections of datasets).
-DataLad will provide access to data available from various sources (e.g. lab or consortium web-sites such as humanconnectome.org; data sharing portals such as openfmri.org and crcns.org) through a single interface.
-It will enable students and scientists to operate on data using familiar concepts, such as files and directories, while transparently managing data access and authorization with underlying hosting providers.
+DataLad is ongoing work funded by NSF and German BMBF, to adapt the model of open-source software (OSS) distributions to address the technical limitations of today's data-sharing and provides a versatile data management platform.
+It uses software for data tracking and deployment logistics specialized for large data (git-annex) built atop Git, the most capable distributed version control system (dVCS) available today.
+DataLad provides access to data available from various sources (e.g. lab or consortium web-sites such as humanconnectome.org; data sharing portals such as openneuro.org and crcns.org) through a single interface.
+It enables students and scientists to operate on data using familiar concepts, such as files and directories, while transparently managing data access and authorization with underlying hosting providers.

 DueCredit provides solution for the problem of inadequate citation and referencing of scientific software and methods.
 It provides a simple framework (at the moment for Python only) to embed publication or other references in the original code so they are automatically collected and reported to the user at the necessary level of reference detail, i.e. only references for actually used functionality will be presented back if software provides multiple citeable implementations.